(1) The purpose of this section is to establish a uniform process for purveyors to:

 (iv) General reference to construction materials and methods.

-(6) The department, at its discretion, may require reports from purveyors identifying the progress in developing their water system plans.
+(6) Purveyors shall submit reports identifying the progress in developing their water system plans if required by the department.

 (7) Purveyors shall transmit water system plans to adjacent utilities and each local government with jurisdiction, to assess consistency with ongoing and adopted planning efforts.